Leone25/pdf-explained/docs/pdf-structure.md

     /Contents [4 0 R] % Defining the contents of the page(text, art, ...)
 >>
 ```
 Many of the things in this example will get clearer as you continue reading this blog.
-After finishing reading this article you might be interested in reading about [data types in PDFs](datatypes).
+After finishing reading this article you might be interested in reading about [data types](data-types) and [object types](object-types) in PDFs.

 Ultimately the body of a pdf is composed of a tree of objects linked together.
 At the base of everything there is a **Root Object**, referenced by the trailer in footer (read more about this below) which then references all the other objects of the document.